 As of May 31, 2011, a total of 140,504,845 ADSs were registered of record.
 Each ADS represents two Shares of the Company's share capital.
 Since February 28, 2008, The Bank of New York Mellon has acted as the Company's depositary for issuing ADSs evidencing Shares, as successor depositary agent to JP Morgan Chase.
 Fluctuations between the Euro and the U.S. dollar will affect the U.S. dollar equivalent of the price of the Shares on the Italian Stock Exchange and the price of the ADSs on the NYSE.
 Fluctuations between the Argentine peso and the U.S. dollar will affect the U.S. dollar equivalent of the price of the Shares on the Buenos Aires Stock Exchange and the price of the ADSs on the NYSE.
-Fluctuations between the Mexican peso and the U.S. dollar will affect the U.S. dollar equivalent of the price of the Shares on the Mexico Stock Exchange and the price of the ADSs on the NYSE.
+Fluctuations between the Mexico Stock Exchange and the price of the ADSs on the NYSE.